 History – Halebidu (or Halebidu or Halebid) was the capital of Hoysala Kings and was called as Dwarasamudra or Dorasamudra, meaning an entrance to the ocean.
 It is stated that the Hoysala dynasty came to power with the blessing of a Jain ascetic.
-Bittideva was earlier follower of Jainism before reposing his faith to Vaishnavism under the influence of Saint Ramanuja.
-However his queen, Shantala Devi remained Jain and helped in construction of many Jain temples.
+Bittideva was a follower of Jainism earlier before reposing his faith to Vaishnavism under the influence of Saint Ramanuja.
+However his queen, Shantala Devi remained Jain and helped in the construction of many Jain temples.

 The city is famous for the architecturally rich temples constructed during the 12 Century AD by the Hoysalas.
 The Hoysaleshwara and Kedareshwara temples stand as a testimony to this.
 However, during the Muslim invasions led by Malik Kaufar in the 14th century the city was invaded and the carvings and many idols in and around the temple were destroyed and fell into a state of disrepair.
 The word Ha??b?du means ‘old capital’ or is also said to have got this name since it was destroyed and there by contributing to its name made up of two words ”Halada’ – destroyed and ‘Bidu’ – City. meaning a destroyed city.

 Jain Temples – We can find three The three Jain temples at Ha??b?du, all constructed with is a single complex by queen Shantaladevi in the 12 Century.
 The attractive mantapa at the entrance to the temples gives us a glimpse of the rich architectural beauty of the Hoysalas.
 On th entering the mantapa we find a huge open area with a well maintained garden.
 The three temples that are spread out in this area.
 We can find the Parshwanatha, Adinatha and Shanthinatha temples in the complex.